 There is no statutory requirement to appoint a data protection officer.
-However, the appointment of a 'chief privacy officer' is generally recommended under the Commission Guidelines.
+However, the appointment of a 'chief privacy officer' is generally recommended under the Personal Information Protection Commission's cross-sectoral administrative guidelines for the APPI (the Commission Guidelines).
 The Commission Guidelines do not provide for the qualifications, roles or responsibilities of a chief privacy officer.